laurenzse/UNJobReporter/README.md

 You may run this tool on a schedule to receive regular reports about UN job postings.

+Here is how such an email looks like:
 ![Sample Email Screenshot](readme_image/sample_email.png)

 ## Installation